uiceds/cee-492-project-2025-avengers/cee492_report.typ

   caption: [LA street lights within the city boundary (n=221,897).]
 )<fig:lights>

-This map @fig:lights plots the reported street-light point locations for Los Angeles in geographic coordinates (longitude/latitude).
+The map shown in @fig:lights plots the reported street-light point locations for Los Angeles in geographic coordinates (longitude/latitude).
 The high point density makes many neighborhoods appear as solid filled regions, revealing broad coverage across the city and sparser coverage near edges and open spaces.
 Axes are in degrees to match the source data.